Last Updated on October 5, 2023 by Samantha Harris

 In particular, the tortoises’ larynx is almost identical to that of mammals, with the addition of two diverticula (small, bulging pouches).

 These work as resonating chambers that allow tortoises to make calls at a low frequency.
-This means tortoise calls and communication can be difficult for humans to hear if we hear them at all.
+This means tortoise calls and communication can be difficult for humans to detect if we hear them at all.

-Of course, tortoise sounds still lack complexity and can’t begin to rival more intricate communication between animals.
+Of course, tortoise sounds lack complexity and can’t begin to rival more intricate communication between animals.
 Nonetheless, tortoises can interact through vocalizations a little.

 What Noises Do Tortoises Make?